frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/purchase-orders.rst

 Purchase Orders
 ===============

-Tihs table contains the purchase orders you passed to your suppliers.
+This table contains the open purchase orders with your suppliers.

-Note that frepple will populate this table with proposed purchase orders when running the plan.
+When generating a plan frepple will add new proposed purchase orders to this table.

 For a first simplified model, this table can be left empty, frepple will generate proposed purchase orders to meet the plan.
 As a consequence, some demand records might be delivered late.